amir-jutomate/lamas/README.md

 gdf_transformed.to_file('/path/to/your/transformed.geojson', driver='GeoJSON')
 ```

+you can find the transformed GeoJSON file in the *fix_geojson_files.py* script's directory.

 ### Reducing GeoJSON File Size with Mapshaper

 To upload and process the new GeoJSON file, navigate to [mapshaper.org](https://mapshaper.org/).
 This web application allows for file size reduction through simplification and other techniques, which is critical for meeting Looker's file size limitations.